best books to read for beginners

 • Summary: A mythological retelling where Shiva is a mortal turned God.

-• Why It’s Beginner-Friendly: Easy language and familiar Indian mythology made exciting.
+• Why It’s Beginner-Friendly: Easy language and familiar Indian mythology excite it.

 The Krishna Key